Buellia asterella

 Buellia asterella, commonly referred to as the starry breck lichen, is a rare, black and white lichen in the family Caliciaceae.
 Once found all across the central European grasslands, it was described as new to science in 1974.
 Today, it is classified by the IUCN Red List as Critically Endangered and only found in select regions in Norway and Germany.

 Taxonomy

 This lichen was originally described by Poelt and Sulzer in 1974.
-There aren’t any synonyms for this species of lichen.
+There aren't any synonyms for this species of lichen.

 Description

-B. asterella is a white and black lichen, growing on the surface of the soil where it is found.
+Buellia asterella is a white and black lichen, growing on the surface of the soil where it is found.
 The white section of this lichen is the thallus and the black discs found on top are its fruiting structure.
 These black discs produce their asci, which only contain 4 spores per asci.
 This is very uncharacteristic for the phylum of Ascomycota as many are found with 8 spores in their asci.
 Their spores also do not have any internal wall thickening.

-Habitat and Distribution
+Habitat and distribution

-B. asterella was originally endemic to all of the central European grasslands.
+Buellia asterella was originally endemic to all of the central European grasslands.
 They were particularly found in Norway, Great Britain, France, Germany, Switzerland, and Northern Italy.
 When they were extant in Great Britain, they resided in the Breckland and Sussex Coast.